Description

 And took him further.

-Set in the 80s and 90s, when Burma denied visas to journalists, Beijing had one budget hotel, the USSR existed, and the best currency was Johnny Walker Red, this memoir of wanderlust is a coming-of-age story for anyone who has felt that the only way to find out where you belong is to throw away the map.
+Set in the 80s and 90s, when Burma denied visas to journalists, Beijing had one budget hotel, the USSR still existed, and the best currency was Johnny Walker Red, this memoir of wanderlust is a coming-of-age story for anyone who’s ever suspected that certainty is overrated; and that the only way to find out where you belong is to throw away the map.

-Take a look at the Table of Contents, or read the About page for information about the author.
+Take a look at the Table of Contents for clues about Ren’s route, or read the About page for information about the author.